 Rebecca includes her mother and husband as role models but has also been lucky in the encouragement she received from colleagues who gave her opportunities to stretch herself and then supported her.
 Outside work she also had wonderful support from individuals like Ken Olisa at the BCS and WCIT and Dame Sue Street.

 Rebecca’s proudest achievements are her two sons: family life is very important to her.
 In business, her OBE and her recent appointment to become a Managing Partner at Deloitte, responsible for Government and Public North South Europe.

 On reflection, Rebecca wishes she had taken a finance qualification early on, which would have helped her interpret profit and loss and balance sheets.
 She also wishes she had taken a formal course in IT architecture, another subject in which she is self-taught.

 Her advice to young people in the industry is to take opportunities, seek out and enjoy new experiences but always remain focused on the problem you are trying to solve – getting to the right outcome is the important thing/

 Outside work Rebecca sings in two choirs and plays fiddle for a folk band.
 She is a non-exec director for the City Mental Health Alliance which, although not clinician-based, helps people suffering mental health issues in the workplace.
 She feels that mental health for menopausal women in the work place is under-addressed.

 Challenges ahead for the sector

 Rebecca thinks that the adoption of global standards, regulation and interoperability are major challenges for the industry and identifies personal data protection in an industry that moves faster than regulation, and cyber security across national boundaries, as particular issues.
 Along with professionals being appropriately qualified and accredited to design, build and maintain IT systems.
-Using technology to address other societal issues, like environment, is another challenge, and one where IT can add real value.
+Using technology to address other societal issues, like environment and how to support an aging population are other challenges where IT can add real value.